Kotlin/KEEP/README.md

 a prototype implementation that demonstrates their feasibility.
 All design proposals in this repository shall be backed by maintainers of the corresponding subsystems in the Kotlin compiler or its standard library.

-If you are in doubt of whether the proposal meets those criteria, please start with the discussion of your idea, use-case, or a specific enhancement in the appropriate channels and secure support for your general idea/proposal from maintainers before submitting a KEEP.
+If you are in doubt about whether the proposal meets those criteria, please start with the discussion of your idea, use case, or a specific enhancement in the appropriate channels and secure support for your general idea/proposal from maintainers before submitting a KEEP.

 We will be gradually moving KEEPs that are not backed by Kotlin maintainers into YouTrack issues for further